JumaJuiceTime/TheHundredSaints/Classes/Somatophylax.md

 ## The Imperial Houses

   - **House Guillefer (Neutral):** Dreamy and aloof.
-Rulership shared between family members on a rotating basis—currently Lord Edwin Guillefer.
+Rulership shared between family members on a rotating basis—currently Lord Thrasidaios.
   - **House Harrowmoor (Lawful):** Steadfast and militant.
-Under the rulership of Lady Theatrice Harrowmoor.
+Under the rulership of Lady Marpessa.
   - **House Hogwarsh (Neutral):** Lax and debauched.
-Under the rulership of Baron Sagewine Hogwarsh.
+Under the rulership of Lady Aerope.
   - **House Malbleat (Chaotic):** Conniving and tyrannical.
-One of the ancient breggle noble houses, under the rulership of Lord Gryphius Malbleat.
+An ancient noble houses, under the rulership of Lord Onesimos.
   - **House Mulbreck (Lawful):** Reclusive and detached.
-Under the rulership of Lady Pulsephine Mulbreck.
+Under the rulership of Lady Polycaste.
   - **House Murkin (Chaotic):** Belligerent and ambitious.
-One of the ancient breggle noble houses, under the rulership of Lord Simeone Murkin.
+One of the ancient breggle noble houses, under the rulership of Lord Sebastos.
   - **House Nodlock (Neutral):** Bombastic and decaying.
-Under the rulership of Lord Harald Nodlock.
+Under the rulership of Lord Herodion.
   - **House Ramius (Neutral):** Dignified and shrewd.
-One of the ancient breggle noble houses, under the rulership of Lord Shadgore Ramius.
+One of the ancient breggle noble houses, under the rulership of Lord Phlegon.

 ## Somatophylax Advancement